School Board Policy 502 -

 G. Whenever feasible, a search of a person shall be conducted in private by a school official of the same sex.
 A second school official of the same sex shall be present as an observer during the search of a person whenever feasible.

 H. A strip search is a search involving the removal of coverings or clothing from private areas.
 Mass strip searches, or body cavity searches, are prohibited.
-Strip searches will be conducted only in circumstances involving imminent danger.
+Strip searches will be conducted by a school administrator only in circumstances involving imminent danger.

 I. Passive breath alcohol sensor devices may be used to screen students and student’s guest for evidence of alcohol consumption at school sponsored events.

 J. Administration with reasonable suspicion of student use of alcohol during the school day may use the passive breath alcohol sensor device to determine alcohol consumption.

 K. A copy of this policy will be printed in the student handbook or disseminated in any other way which school officials deem appropriate.
 The school district shall provide a copy of this policy to a student when the student is given use of a locker.

 School administration may establish reasonable directives and guidelines which address specific needs of the school district, such as use of tape in lockers, standards of cleanliness and care, posting of pin-ups and posters which may constitute sexual harassment, etc.